Wouldn’t it be great if you knew exactly what the narcissist was thinking and doing behind their facade of naivety and innocence?

 1) When Does the Narcissist go No Contact?

-When the Narcissist starts ignoring you, blocking you, and leaving for a couple of weeks at the time (or more), it’s his/her way of forcing you to comply and accept abusive behavior patterns.
-For instance, it usually happens when you point out unfairness, confront them about cheating, or express your displeasure at something they’ve said or done.
+When the Narcissist starts ignoring you, blocking you, and leaving for a couple of weeks at the time (or more), it’s his/her way of forcing you to comply with and accept abusive behavior patterns.
+For instance, it often happens when you point out unfairness on their part, confront them about cheating, or express your displeasure at something they’ve said or done.
 The Silent treatment is a manipulative tool the Narcissist uses when the relationship is ongoing.
-Further, they are usually grooming new supply during this time.

-It’s important to remember there’s nothing wrong with you.
-The Narcissist does whatever the voice in their head (ego) tells them to do.
+It’s important to remember, however, that there’s nothing wrong with you.
+The Narcissist does whatever the voice in their head tells them to do.
 Think of them as a psychological serial killer.
 They really can’t control themselves.

 2) Can a Narcissist learn to “re-love” a spouse or significant other?

 The Narcissist isn’t interested in learning anything with the exception of improving tools of control and manipulation.
-Besides, if you’re in or have been in a relationship with a Narcissist, the only love that exists is one-sided, meaning only you feel love emotions.
+Besides, how can they “re-” something that never existed in the first place?

-From the Narcissist’s point of view, it’s all about comfort, convenience, doing whatever they please, and being afforded the free will of hunting for new supply.
+From the Narcissist’s point of view, it’s all about comfort, convenience, the freedom of single-hood, and being afforded the free will of hunting for new supply.
 This explains why they are almost always caught cheating.
-Even if they haven’t been discovered, they still do it because they know that every relationship they enter into will come to an end, whether it’s their choice or because their target can’t tolerate the abuse any longer.
+Even if they haven’t been discovered, they still do it because they know that every relationship they enter into will come to an end and because of this, they are always in various stages of relationships with other people.
+(The possible exception being the cerebral narcissist).

 3) How does the Narcissist feel when you go No Contact?